 Plus, if you are running out, you can call them a few days in advance and get them with the range of flavors that you love.

 When you are buying your beans, try to get the best quality beans that you can and focus on the bag.
-Ensure that they are foil packed in an air tight ziplock bag with a one way valve.
+Ensure that they are foil packed in an airtight ziplock bag with a one-way valve.

 When the beans are stored in a bag that meets these requirements, you know they are fresh, can be kept fresh and will allow the carbon dioxide being emitted from the beans to escape through the one way valve while inhibiting oxygen and air to enter.

-I strongly urge you to consider getting a proper coffee cannister that is dark, does not permit strong light to enter at all and has a one way valve and has an airtight seal.
+I strongly urge you to consider getting a proper coffee canister that is dark, does not permit strong light to enter at all and has a one way valve and has an airtight seal.
 This is far better than storing them in the bag they come in and will help to maintain the freshness of your beans.

 Speaking of storage, regardless, I always store my coffee beans in my canister in the fridge for ultimate freshness.

 Oxygen, light, heat and strong odors are detrimental to your beans and will result in a degradation of their quality.

 Never buy beans that are openly exposed to the air or light in the place you are buying them, as these will obviously be past their best and not stored in optimal conditions.